Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms

 \subsection{CART hyperparameter tuning}

 Table~\ref{tab:related_CART} summarizes previous studies on hyperparameter tuning for the \acrshort{cart} algorithm.
-For each study, the table presents which hyperparameters, tuning techniques , and the number and source of datasets explored in the experiments.
+The table presents which hyperparameters, tuning techniques, and the number and source of datasets explored in the experiments for each study.

-In Schauerhuber et.~al.~\cite{Schauerhuber:2008}, the authors added \acrshort{cart}/rpart to their benchmark analysis.
+In \citet{Schauerhuber:2008}, the authors added \acrshort{cart}/rpart to their benchmark analysis.
 They manually tuned only the complexity parameter `\texttt{cp}'.
 Sun et. al.~\cite{Sun:2013} investigated the tuning of \acrshort{cart} hyperparameters, in particular its \texttt{minsplit} hyperparameter, over $466$ datasets (some of which are artificially generated) using \acrshort{pso}.
 This hyperparameter controls the minimum number of instances necessary for a split to be attempted.
 The hyperparameter settings assessed during the search were used to feed a meta-learning system.
-In Tantithamthavorn et.~al.~\cite{Tantithamthavorn:2016}, the authors did a similar study, but focused on the complexity parameter `\texttt{cp}'.
+In~\citet{Tantithamthavorn:2016}, the authors did a similar study but focused on the complexity parameter `\texttt{cp}'.

-In Bermudez-Chacon et.~al.~\cite{Chacon:2015}, the authors presented a hierarchical model selection framework that automatically selects the best \acrshort{ml} algorithm for a particular dataset, optimizing its hyperparameter values.
+In~\citet{Chacon:2015}, the authors presented a hierarchical model selection framework that automatically selects the best \acrshort{ml} algorithm for a particular dataset, optimizing its hyperparameter values.
 Algorithms and hyperparameters are organized in a hierarchy, and an iterative process makes the recommendation.
-The optimization technique used for tuning is considered a component of the framework, and three choices are available: \acrshort{rs}, \acrfull{sh} and \acrfull{pd} optimization methods.
-The technique encapsulates a long list of algorithms, including \acrshort{cart} and some of its hyperparameters: `\texttt{minsplit}'; the minimum number of instances in a leaf (`\texttt{minbucket}'); the maximum depth of any node of the final tree (`\texttt{maxdepth}'); weighted values to leaf nodes (`\texttt{weights\_leaf}'); the maximum number of leafs (`\texttt{maxleafs}') and the maximum number of features from dataset used in trees (`\texttt{maxfeatures}').
+The optimization technique used for tuning is considered a component of the framework, and three choices are available: \acrshort{rs}, \acrfull{sh}, and \acrfull{pd} optimization methods.
+The technique encapsulates a long list of algorithms, including \acrshort{cart} and some of its hyperparameters: `\texttt{minsplit}'; the minimum number of instances in a leaf (`\texttt{minbucket}'); the maximum depth of any node of the final tree (`\texttt{maxdepth}'); weighted values to leaf nodes (`\texttt{weights\_leaf}'); the maximum number of leaves (`\texttt{maxleafs}') and the maximum number of features from dataset used in trees (`\texttt{maxfeatures}').